rcazzara/seldovia/_people/Giles_Helen_Laisure.md

 and its main function was to dry clothes.
-There were 4 or 5 clothes lines strung from one end to the other, an old double-bed mattress lay on the floor along one wall, a beat-up dresser sat neglected in one corner and a couple of old chairs completed the room’s eclectic ensemble.
-And sitting very quietly under one of the windows, minding its own business, was the object that was to get me into so much trouble…the thundermug.
+There were 4 or 5 clothes lines strung from one end to the other, an old double-bed mattress lay on the floor along one wall, a beat-up dresser sat neglected in one corner and a couple of old chairs completed the roomâ€™s eclectic ensemble.
+And sitting very quietly under one of the windows, minding its own business, was the object that was to get me into so much troubleâ€¦the thundermug.
 It was a large, white metal pot with a lid that resembled an innocent canner in appearance and size, and it sat there, bursting with its contents, patiently waiting for some industrious person to empty it.